Make-Magazine/makehub/wp-content/plugins/events-manager-pro/readme.txt

 * added Norwegian translation
 * added MB mode feature to allow users with edit_others_bookings to sync no-user booking personal info edits to all bookings in a MB booking set
 * changed PayPal gateway to use HTTP 1.1 when verifying IPN authenticity
-* fixed php warning when invalid user field name supplied to EM_Gateways::get_customer_field
+* fixed php warning when invalid user field name supplied to \EM\Payments\Gateways::get_customer_field
 * improved cart coupon JS and changed template to make coupon application a different html form entirely to allow for graceful fallback
 * fixed bug where wrong data type returned when looking for gateway common fields that don't exist
 * added failsafe for known fatal EM version conflicts